Learning to Sing

 Learning to Sing: Hearing the Music in Your Life is a memoir written by Clay Aiken with Allison Glock.
 Published by Random House on November 16, 2004, Learning to Sing debuted at number two on the New York Times Hardcover Nonfiction best-seller list in the December 5 issue, and remained on that list for the remainder of the year.

 Synopsis

 The book focuses on the people who have been most influential in Aiken's life.
 He narrates his many conflicts with his birth father and stepfather, and the bullying that he had to endure as a child, then reveals how he eventually learned to accept himself as he was, rather than try to conform to other people's expectations.
 Not merely a tale of overcoming adversity, Learning to Sing also speaks of ways in which he was positively shaped as he recounts experiences with his mother, grandparents, siblings, teachers, friends, and religion.
-Along the way, Aiken demonstrates his facility as a storyteller, regaling the reader with tales both humorous and heart-breaking.
 Contrary to expectations, American Idol is barely mentioned in the book.